AtiqueUrRehman/CoolTensorflow/ConfigureVM.md

 - Install Anaconda
 - Install Tensorflow (Gpu version)

-1. Follow the steps here to install CUI and RDP server : http://c-nergy.be/blog/?p=8952
+1. Follow the steps here to install GUI and RDP server : http://c-nergy.be/blog/?p=8952

 2. Update the system and install following
 ```